Socialist Youth (Norway)

 Socialist Youth (Norwegian: Sosialistisk Ungdom) is the youth league of the Socialist Left Party of Norway.
-The current head of the organisation is Audun Hammar Hovda.
+Starting June 2026, head of the organisation is Sara Ude Hasle.

 SU's program states that they aim for a peaceful revolution, based on democratic principles and based in grassroots activism.
 Their platform states that they are ecosocialists, feminists, anti-racists and Marxists, as well as taking part in the peace movement and queer rights movement.